High mountains trip through

 pure air gliding past green limbs.

-but we did not stop there.
+But we do not stop there.

-Into the pollution of smoky greed,
+Into the pollution of greed,

-grey walls of the encampment
+smoky walls of the encampment

 fail to veil the scent of money,

-and hideously unquenchable lust.
+of unquenchable lust.

 Patterns spiral as though beautiful.

-But there is something wrong
+But there is something wrong.

-rushing the ponies as they stumble
+rushing the ponies as they prance

 from their shabby stables to deliver

-concoctions of earnest untruths.
+concoctions of purebred untruths.

 Invitation minus place.